 Learning about Science (printable eBooks)

-Learning About Science from WriteBonnieRose is an easy-to-use, print science curriculum.
+Learning About Science from WriteBonnieRose is an easy-to-use, homeschool science resource.
 Each level is comprised of several booklets, each about twenty pages long.
 While all the pages are black and white, they include plenty of drawings and bubble words to help make the topics more interesting.
 Topics covered include earth science, physical science, and life science.

 Learning About Science is an easy, kid-friendly way to introduce your kids to science.
 You can print the entire bundle and coil-bind it as I did for your child, or print each booklet separately.
 Children can colour and doodle in the booklets as they read and learn.